Jonatan Maidana

-Jonatan Ramón Maidana (born 29 July 1985) is an Argentine professional footballer who plays as a centre-back for River Plate.
+Jonatan Ramón Maidana (born 29 July 1985) is an Argentine former professional footballer who played as a centre-back.

 Club career

 After an initial period in Los Andes, Maidana transferred to Boca Juniors and made his debut with a 9-minute substitute appearance in a 2–2 draw with São Paulo F.C. in the 2006 Recopa Sudamericana.

-On 31 August 2008, Metalist Kharkiv secured Maidana's transfer.
+On 31 August 2008, Metalist Kharkiv secured Maidana's transfer for $3.15 million.
 Two years later, in January 2010, he was loaned to reigning Argentine champions Banfield.

 After six months in Banfield, Maidana joined River Plate, rivals of his former team Boca Juniors.
-The defender scored River's winning goal in the 1–0 victory over Boca for the 2010 Apertura's Superclásico.
+Maidana first goal for River was the winning goal in the 1–0 victory over Boca for the 2010 Apertura's Superclásico.

-In January 2019, Maidana was signed to Mexican side Toluca.
+In January 2019, Maidana signed for Mexican side Toluca.
 On 18 December 2020, he left Toluca.

 On 13 February 2021, Maidana agreed his return to River Plate.

 International career

 Maidana represented the Argentina national under-20 football team.
 In 2008, he made his debut for the U-23 team in an unofficial friendly against Guatemala, scoring in the 5–0 victory.